Kintyre/ksconf/docs/source/intro.rst

 Introduction
 ------------

-Ksconf is a command-line tool that helps administrators and developers manage their Splunk environments by enhancing control of their configuration files.
+:abbr:`ksconf (Kintyre's Splunk Configuration tool)` is a command-line tool that helps administrators and developers manage their Splunk environments by enhancing control of their configuration files.
 By design, the interface is modular so that each function (aka subcommand) can be learned quickly and used independently.
 Most Ksconf commands are simple enough to use for a quick one-off job, and yet designed to reliable enough to